GOSS22/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this script changes the group owner this script changes the owner and the group owner for all the files and directories in the working directory this script changes the owner and the group owner of a symbolic link
+this script changes the group owner this script changes the owner and the group owner for all the files and directories in the working directory this script changes the owner and the group owner of a symbolic link this script changes the owner of the file for a specified user